 Zinc oxide is another zinc compound.
 It is used as a pigment in many industries, including watercolors, paintings, plastics, cosmetics, printing ink, and even wallpapers.

 Zinc oxide does not burn and is not flammable.
 However, it emits harmful zinc oxide vapors, similar to zinc sulfate.

 Why Is Zinc Dust So Explosive?

-Health Hazards Of Zinc.
+Health Hazards Of Zinc

-- Store zinc dust in well-ventilated compartments.
+- Zinc dust should be stored in well-ventilated areas.